 In certain cases where proof that a contract was induced by misrepresentation would have afforded a good defence to the representee1 in proceedings by the representor2, it may not be a sufficient defence in proceedings by an assignee of the representor, for example in a case where the representee has been induced to execute a negotiable instrument and is sued upon it by a holder in due course3.
-However, where a debt is not secured by a negotiable instrument, it seems that a representee sued for the debt by an assignee of the representor is entitled to set up
+However, where a debt is not secured by a negotiable instrument, it seems that a representee sued for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 0330 161 1234